cprewit/bits/README.md

 ## Others

 Base is constantly being developed and improved.
-The base has a file called bits-base.js where all of bases APIs are added to the global.
+The base has a file called bits-base.js where all of the base APIs are added to the global scope.
 Check here for all current helpers and APIs for your modules to use.

 ---

 # Module APIs

 Each module is responsible for opening up its own API to the system if it wants to provide services for other modules to use.
 This should be done through the message center and can be done by adding request listeners.
-Anytime a module makes a request, the modules request listener will handle the requests.
-Base provides APIs for modules to use and can be seen under the messengers folder.
+Anytime a module makes a request, the module's request listener will handle the requests.
+Base provides APIs for modules to use which can be found under the messengers folder.
 Each messenger opens up an API to the individual managers/subsystems.
 To add APIs for other modules to use, look at the helper API in the previous section.

 ---

 # Base Server

 The base hosts a web server that handles all web requests that are made to base.
-Base also acts as a proxy server, if modules want to add routes and endpoints they can subscribe the route with the base and get the request forwarded via proxy.
+Base also acts as a proxy server.
+If modules want to add routes and endpoints they can subscribe the route with the base and get the request forwarded via proxy.
 To utilize this function use the BaseServer helper.
 More information on this below.

 # Authentication